colorful-tones/acf-recipes/README.md

     - Assign the block patterns to the Recipe post type
     - Make it available in the Recipe new post modal for editors
     - Register a custom block pattern category for Recipes
+6. Set a custom load & save point for ACF JSON.
+So we can version control our ACF generated CPT, taxonomy, and field groups directly in our custom plugin: [`plugins/acf-cooking-recipes/acf-json`](https://github.com/colorful-tones/acf-recipes/tree/main/plugins/acf-cooking-recipes/acf-json)

 Includes: